 In May 2017, two of Bale Breaker’s brewer-owners, Kevin Quinn and Kevin Smith, traveled to Mexico to brew in Guadalajara and Colima.
 At Cerveza Loba, the brewers concocted Loba Nómada, a NE IPA featuring hand-peeled mangoes, a homegrown ingredient.
 In Colima, they brewed Vale Bale, an IPA with local coconuts.
 According to Cervecería de Colima, Vale Bale is “a beer inspired by all those people who leave their place of origin, with the firm aspiration to find a better quality of life.”

 “We’re happy that this brewing collaboration will create awareness of the hard work of Yakima’s Latino community.
 Their work both during harvest and year-round is essential to creating the hoppy beers everyone loves,” said Meghann Quinn, owner/business manager at Bale Breaker.
+"We look forward to this partnership continuing into the future."

 ©2017 Bale Breaker Brewing Company